RYpie/radenium/README.md

 @todo

 ### All platforms
-- Download and install a webserver, preferably XAMP, MAMP or a NGINX solution with MYSQL
-- Download and install Joomla! (http://www.joomla.org)
 - Modify mod_settings.py in the addons/mod_setting directory
 - Download radenium and follow instruction in chapter Python client.